mattrussi/gitlab-com-runbooks/metrics-catalog/gitlab-slis/README.md

             sliDef --is composed of --> errorRate
         end

-        metrics-catalog

-        sliLib --feeds--> metrics-catalog
     end

     sliImpl <--> sliDef
 ```

-The following MR ([Record error rate on security scan reports](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/170983)) implements the error rate SLI on the [Rails application](https://gitlab.com/gitlab-org/gitlab).
+The merge request ([Record error rate on security scan reports](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/170983)) implements the error rate SLI on the [Rails application](https://gitlab.com/gitlab-org/gitlab).

-The following MR ([Adding the security scan SLI to the library](https://gitlab.com/gitlab-com/runbooks/-/merge_requests/8210)) adds the SLI definition to our library, which makes it avaialable in the [metrics catalog in Runbooks](https://gitlab.com/gitlab-com/runbooks/-/tree/master/metrics-catalog?ref_type=heads).
+The merge request ([Adding the security scan SLI to the library](https://gitlab.com/gitlab-com/runbooks/-/merge_requests/8210)) adds the SLI definition to our SLI library, which makes it avaialable in the [metrics catalog in Runbooks](https://gitlab.com/gitlab-com/runbooks/-/tree/master/metrics-catalog?ref_type=heads).

-### SLI rails_request

-**The use case**
+### The web request user journey

 Given an end-user requested a HTTP endpoint, then endpoint should be rendered.

 **The implementation**

-The `rails_request` SLI captures the use case described by implementing an apdex and error rate.
+The `rails_request` SLI captures the use case described by implementing an apdex and an error rate.
 For the apdex, it aims to answer the question: is the endpoint performing at a reasonable latency?
 For the error rate, it aims to answer the  question: is the endpoint responding successfully?

 The graphical representation of its implementation: